DevOpsParthu/90DaysOfDevOps/2023/day16/day-16-solution.md

 </div>

-- Explanation: This `docker stats` commands provides the real-time resource usage statistics for one or more containers.
+- **Explanation**: This `docker stats` commands provides the real-time resource usage statistics for one or more containers.

 ### Use the `docker top` command to view the processes running inside a container.